Argon42043/Fabricage/README.md

 - [x] configure the one probe
 - [ ] remove plastic from biodisel
 - [ ] remove sulfurized diesel from coker
+- [ ] game lags when looking at a rocket

 ## MODS TO Configure
 - [x] Create additions